Distinctively College Prep

 Spiritual formation is also an important component of a VCHS education.
 Understanding that every student is uniquely designed, we desire that students explore the Christian faith and discover their own faith or spirituality.
 We also seek to foster a school culture in which love is primary and respect and understanding for others’ backgrounds and experiences are non-negotiable.
 Our community gathers together each week during a chapel service and theology courses are also part of a student’s experience.
-Theology offerings include Cornerstone, Heroes, Life and Teachings of Jesus, World Religions, Ethics/Social Justice and Capstone.
+Theology offerings include Cornerstone/Heroes, Life and Teachings of Jesus, Ethics and Social Justice, and Capstone.
 Our desire is to help each student develop his or her whole self.

 College counseling at Vail Christian High School begins as soon as a student enters our school.
 With a full-time, dedicated college counselor and a customized plan for each student, our students are positioned for acceptances to their top choice colleges and universities, along with accompanying merit scholarships that significantly reduce family financial burdens.

-Director of College Counseling, Lori Hixon, and College Counseling Registrar, Lisa Bradley, have years of college counseling experience.
-Because of that experience and through their professional affiliations, they know the admissions process and players at the colleges and universities where our students seek admission.
-Lori Hixon and Lisa Bradley help our students achieve their very best by setting the bar high and encouraging our students to dream big dreams.
+Director of College Counseling, Lori Hixon, has years of college counseling experience.
+Because of that experience and through her professional affiliations, she knows the admissions process and players at the colleges and universities where our students seek admission.
+Lori Hixon helps our students achieve their very best by setting the bar high and encouraging our students to dream big dreams.